rahulshankariyer/Atlanta_Housing/README.md

 ## Project Objective

-Perform Data Cleaning on "Real Estate Data for Georgia", to get cleaned data only pertaining only to Atlanta Real Estate.
+Perform Data Cleaning on "Real Estate Data for Georgia", to get cleaned data only pertaining to Atlanta real estate.

 ## Data Used